Our spring stories continue and today we’re sharing how to create a simple vertical garden using reclaimed materials in under 30 minutes!

-A simple vertical garden that takes less than 30 minutes to make.
-It can be free standing on the ground leaning against a wall or mounted to the wall above ground.
-It’s really great for herbs and seasonal plants.
+This vertical garden can be free standing on the ground leaning against a wall or mounted to a wall.
+It’s ideal for herbs and dripping plants, and can withstand harsh outdoor elements.

 - Measuring tape